Spring Beauty

 Written by Matt Whitaker for WMWA Landscape Architects

-Right now, all over Chattanooga in yards and woodlands, this little flower is brightening spring with its presence.
+In the early spring, all over Chattanooga in yards and woodlands, this little flower is brightening the day with its presence.
 I thought of spring beauty as an uncommon woodland edge wildflower until I saw them in so many yards in Chattanooga.
-You can think of them as one of the few remnants of the native forest and grasslands that once stood here.
-They have somehow managed to persist in the urban and suburban lawn habitats that replaced the native ones.
+You can think of them as one of the few remnants of the native forest and grasslands that once grew here.
+They have somehow managed to persist in the urban/suburban lawn habitats that replaced native habitat.
 Some of the plants may be decades old or older.
-So next time you see their white flowers with long pink stripes in your yard, pause a moment before you mow or weed eat and gaze at history in the same flowers that generations of Native Americans and later European settlers have seen in the same places — perhaps sometimes even the same plant.
+So next time you see their white flowers with pink stripes in your yard, pause a moment before you mow or weed eat and gaze at history in the same flowers that generations of Native Americans saw in the same places — perhaps even the same plant.
 If you’re lucky enough to have a non-lawn perennial planting with spring beauty, they go well with almost any other plants that leaf out later since they disappear underground by mid-summer.

 Previous